All Episodes

 Instead of asking the public to make sacrifices, he cut taxes.

-Uh we were we were attacked and for repeated times that was tail end of our being attacked.
+We were attacked, and for repeated times, that was the tail end of our being attacked.

 We finally got some guts and did something about it.

-Uh Saddam Hussein had violated fourteen UN resolutions to disarm and stop his uh weapons of mass destruction program.
+Saddam Hussein had violated 14 U.N. resolutions to disarm and stop his weapons of mass destruction program.

-Have you forgotten that we were, we were attacked by the way, that number, the trillion dollars, that's, that's a, that's a, that's a jimmied number.
+By the way, that number, the trillion dollars, that's a jimmy number.

-So that Obama's health care number of eight hundred ninety-eight billion can magically be said to cost less than these two unjust wars that Bush started and didn't ask any sacrifice for.
+So that Obama's health care number of $898 billion can magically be said to cost less than these two unjust wars that Bush started and didn't ask any sacrifice for.

 What kind of sacrifice were you prepared to make, sir?